desec-io/desec-stack/docs/auth/tokens.rst

 - ``perm_manage_tokens``:  If set to ``true``, the token can be used to authorize token management operations (as described in this chapter).

+Additionally, you can configure an expiration policy with the following fields:

+- ``max_age``:  Force token expiration when a certain time period has passed since its creation.
+If ``null``, the token does not expire due to age.

+- ``max_unused_period``:  Require that the token is used a least once within the given time period to prevent it from expiring.
+If ``null``, the token does not expire due to it not being used.

 If a field is provided but has invalid content, ``400 Bad Request`` is returned, with error details in the body.